JetBrains/Qodana/topics/flexinspect.md

 The PSI is an [AST](https://plugins.jetbrains.com/docs/intellij/uast.html) representation of your code corresponding to a source file's structure.
-In the case of Java code, the PSI reflects the basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your code to obtain the list of the code nodes that can be inspected using your inspections.
+In the case of Java code, the PSI reflects the basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes. %feature% uses the PSI tree representation of your code to get the list of the code nodes that can be inspected using your inspections.

 In IntelliJ IDEA, you can navigate through the PSI using the **PSI Viewer** tool window.
 To do this, open a file that you would like to view with the **PSI Viewer**, and then navigate to **Tools | View PSI Structure of Current File**.